GUCares Employee Emergency Fund

 - If you are contributing to the fund, you may claim your donation as a charitable contribution on your annual income tax filing.

-- COVID-19 relief grants have no minimum service requirement.
+- COVID-19 relief and COVID-19 Fall 2020 Dependent Care grants have no minimum service requirement.

 - Non-COVID-19 grants require a minimum of one-year of continuous service.

-- For COVID-19 relief grants you may apply once.
-Non-taxable reimbursements will only be available throughout the duration of the state of national emergency.
+- For COVID-19 relief and COVID-19 Fall 2020 Dependent Care grants you may apply once each.
+Non-taxable grants will only be available throughout the duration of the state of national emergency.

 - For non-COVID-19 grants you may apply once every three years.

-How quickly will I learn if my application for assistance has been approved?
 The University will make every effort to review applications as quickly as possible.
-If approved, the grant amount will be distributed to you either by check or direct deposit within 3 business days of the approval of your request.
+If approved, the grant amount will be distributed to you either by check or direct deposit within 7 business days of the approval of your request.

 The University will update this page as needed and may amend or alter the terms of this program at any time without prior notice.